argoproj/argo-workflows/examples/README.md

 ```

 ## Timeouts
-To limit the elapsed time for a workflow, you can set `activeDeadlineSeconds`.
+To limit the elapsed time for a workflow, you can set the variable `activeDeadlineSeconds`.

 ```yaml
 # To enforce a timeout for a container template, specify a value for activeDeadlineSeconds.
 apiVersion: argoproj.io/v1alpha1